For people living with dementia, communication can become challenging. And communication difficulties get worse over time as the condition progresses.

 Please find below eight recommended strategies for better communication for those with dementia.

 With dementia, communication should be kept simple.
 For example, you'll want to use short sentences.
 This will allow your loved one to more easily understand what you're saying to them and then better engage in the conversation.

 Also, to avoid overwhelming your loved one, offer simple choices instead of too many options, i.e. ‘Yes or no’ or ‘this or that.’
 Keep steps short and clear if you need to provide step-by-step directions.

 2. Go slow

 Give people with dementia time to respond and think about what to say.
-Additionally, you'll want to speak slower.
+They may need some time to find the right word, for example.
+Additionally, you'll want to speak slowly.
 Ask one question at a time.

 When giving directions, take it one small step at a time.
 That way, you can easily step in if your loved one forgets a step or does something wrong.

 The goal is to exhibit patience as much as possible.
 As a result, the person with dementia will remain calm and not rushed.

 3. Use nonverbal communication